tekknolagi/tekknolagi.github.com/_posts/2020-10-11-compiling-a-lisp-9.md

 Anyway, here's a test that we can allocate pairs.
 To fully test it, I've added some helpers for poking at object internals: `Object_pair_car` and `Object_pair_cdr`.
-Note that these may be the same as but are not necessarily the same as the corresponding AST functions.
-The C compiler could hypothetically re-order struct elements, I think.
+Note that these may be the same as but are not necessarily the same as the corresponding AST functions. ~~The C compiler could hypothetically re-order struct elements, I think~~. *Joker_vD* on Hacker News points out that C compilers are not permitted to re-order elements, but may insert padding for alignment.

 ```c
 TEST compile_cons(Buffer *buf, uword *heap) {